Special Educational Needs

 -An IEP (Individual Education Plan) or IBMP (Individual Behaviour Management Plan) for every child on the SEND Register, which details specific, measurable, achievable, reasonable and time-scaled (SMART) targets.
 The duration of these plans depends on need, but can be between 6 weeks and a term.
 This plan is shared and reviewed termly, in consultation with you;

--A TPA (Transition Partnership Agreement) if your child has complex needs, or an Annual Review if your child has an Education, Health and Care Plan (EHCP).
+-A TPA (Transition Partnership Agreement) if your child has complex needs and is transitioning from or to or within, or an Annual Review if your child has an Education, Health and Care Plan (EHCP).

 How will the school support my child, and who will oversee, plan and work with my child?